How do I find what network card and network I'm using?

 - Click the "+" next to "Network" and highlight "Adapter", in the right side of the window you should be able to locate complete information about the network card.

-Note: In some cases Microsoft may install a compatible driver for some network cards, therefore the Network card listed may in fact not be the exact manufacturer or model of the network card installed in your computer.
+Note: Microsoft may install a different, but compatible driver for some network cards.
+As a result, the network card listed may not actually be the exact manufacturer or model that is installed on your computer.

 Other methods of determining the network card type

 - Another method of determining the network card in the computer is by physically looking at the network card.
 Many times the network card will list the manufacturer and part number on the actual card.

 - If you are unable to locate a manufacturer or model number of the network card, but can locate an FCC identification number, it is recommended that you perform an FCC search using that number.
 Additional information about FCC numbers and how to search for information about an FCC number can be found on our FCC dictionary definition page.

 Product listing or specifications